Policy last updated

 - The median threshold previously used under the SFO for equity no longer exists.

-- All students identified with high needs will be provided with funding.
+- All students identified with high needs will be provided with funding, including those students who are in out-of-home care.

 Eligibility